CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_01_Configuring_security_in_Windows_Server.md

 ### Task 3: Deploy LAPS client-side extension

+In this task, you will install the LAPS client-side extension on a target system, apply the Group Policy settings, and force an update to ensure LAPS configurations are applied correctly.

 1. Switch to the console session to **SEA-SVR1** and then, if needed, sign in as **CONTOSO\\Administrator**, with the password **Pa55w.rd**.

    > **Note:** You will be prompted to change your password, as a result of running in the previous exercise the script that enables password expiration.
 Choose an arbitrary password and use it throughout the remainder of the lab.
 Use the *Tab* key to move between fields while updating the password.